-This is known as the “two year requirement.”
-If you we enlisted after September 7th, 1980 (with active service on or after that date), OR were an officer and service began after October 16th, 1981, you must have successfully completed either:
+Known as the “Two-Year Requirement,” if you enlisted after September 7th, 1980 (with active service on or after that date), OR were an officer and your service began after October 16th, 1981, you must have successfully completed either:

-• 2 years continuous service or more, OR
+• Two years of continuous service or more, OR

 For veterans who served during peacetime, you must have served for at least 181 days and received an honorable discharge.
 You may have served less if you were discharged for a service-related disability.

-There are a variety of other exceptions available that might make you eligible to apply, having to do with medical conditions and hardships.
+There is a variety of other exceptions available, having to do with medical conditions and hardships, that might make you eligible to apply.
 The VA will be happy to provide you with a complete listing of eligibility.

 If the process seems a bit difficult, here’s some good news.
 If you need assistance determining your eligibility, or to apply for a VA home loan, you’ll find information and assistance at the VA Home Loan Centers.

-They’ll also want to make sure you can pay your mortgage, and also have enough income to pay your other bills as well.
+They’ll also want to make sure you can pay your mortgage and have enough income to pay your other bills.
 Depending on your family size and your location, they will determine your minimum requirements for loan approval.

-The VA prefers that you are employed for 2 consecutive years.
-There are some instances where they’ll waive the 2-year requirement, but it requires documentation and support as to why you have not been steadily employed for 2 years.
+The VA prefers that you are employed for two consecutive years.
+There are some instances where they’ll waive the two-year requirement, but it requires documentation and support as to why you have not been steadily employed for those two years.

-Finally, if you’ve had a bankruptcy, the VA requires that you wait 2 years after filing a Chapter 7 bankruptcy discharge, and 1 year after filing a chapter 13 discharge.
+Finally, if you’ve had a bankruptcy, the VA requires that you wait two years after filing a Chapter 7 bankruptcy discharge or one year after filing a chapter 13 discharge.
 In addition, they require that there are no late payments in paying off your Chapter 13 bankruptcy.

-If you’re eligible for a VA loan, you may want to consider using it refinance your existing mortgage.
-There are two types of VA refinances available: a Streamline refinance for those who have a VA loan and are looking to lower their rates; and a Cashout Refinance for homeowners who want to take cash out to pay off debt or consolidate mortgages.
+If you’re eligible for a VA loan, you may want to consider using it to refinance your existing mortgage.
+There are two types of VA refinances available: a Streamline refinance, for those who have a VA loan and are looking to lower their rates, and a Cashout Refinance for homeowners who want to take cash out to pay off debt or consolidate mortgages.